bloxstreet/support/guides/training-guide.md

 **Trainer:** *The mops are located in the staff room.*

 **Keep in mind the players who got the question correct or incorrect.
-If a player has gotten three or more questions incorrect, you may remove them from the server.**
+If a player gets three or more questions incorrect, you may remove them from the server.**

-**Trainer:** *What punishment do trolling guests receive?*
+**Trainer:** *What punishment do trollers receive?*

 **STATE THE ANSWER LINE ONCE EVERYONE HAS FINISHED ANSWERING, NOT AFTER EACH LR HAS ANSWERED.
 EACH LR'S ANSWER DOES NOT NEED TO BE EXACT.**

-**Trainer:** *Trolling guests are required to be server banned.
+**Trainer:** *Trollers must be server banned.
 Trollers do not receive warnings or kicks.
 Instead of handling a troller yourself, contact an HR.*

 **Keep in mind the players who got the question correct or incorrect.
-If a player has gotten three or more questions incorrect, you may remove them from the server.**
+If a player gets three or more questions incorrect, you may remove them from the server.**